Strawberry Coulis

 Notes

-• This recipe makes approximately 1 cup of strawberry coulis, but you may get a little bit less or more depending on whether or not you decide to leave it chunky or strain it through the mesh sieve.
+• Yield: This recipe makes approximately 1 cup of strawberry coulis, but you may get a little bit less or more depending on whether or not you decide to leave it chunky or strain it through the mesh sieve.

 Nutrition